 The following chapter summarizes potential risks and barriers to be taken into the account regarding RESCCUE communication and dissemination.
+This plan has been taken into account throughout the lifetime of the project.
 The content of the following table was previously included in the Contingency Plan of the deliverable D8.3.

-Description of risk Proposed risk-mitigation measures Contingency Plan Lack of visibility of project achievements The effectiveness of dissemination activities will be constantly monitored and additional channels of dissemination will be used if necessary.
+Table 11 Description of risks and contingency measures taken nom the contingency rian bois Description of risk Proposed risk-mitigation measures Contingency Plan Lack of visibility of project achievements The effectiveness of dissemination activities will be constantly monitored and additional channels of dissemination will be used if necessary.
 Promotional materials will be developed to adequately address the target groups of RESCCUE.
 A dissemination plan will be developed and the dissemination and communication activities will be monitored regularly in order to assess whether any changes need to be implemented.
 If the consortium detects that the effectiveness of the dissemination activities is lower than expected, other dissemination actions will be emphasised (e.g., news in local media, engaging with other educational networks) to increase the project activities' visibility.
-Low impact of the project on local communities RESCCUE, being a project built around three research sites, has to be communicated not only globally, but also locally.
-It means that the citizens of Barcelona, Bristol and Lisbon have to be In case of lack of local-level communication activities, WP7 will seek support from the City Councils in order to implement the most